Newtown Developer Manual

 Pages

+Pages compose fields and actions into interfaces — forms, lists, detail views.
 While blocks define how things work, pages define how people use them.

 Fields